 Fentanyl Addiction Treatment

 Battling a Fentanyl addiction can be overwhelming, frustrating, and emotional.
 Fentanyl addiction treatment can include short term and long-term inpatient treatment, partial hospitalization, and outpatient treatment.
 Other treatment options include medications that help curb cravings so you can focus on recovery.
 Buprenorphine maintenance medication blocks opioid receptors in the brain, making opioid use less euphoric and rewarding.
 Buprenorphine often combines with naloxone, a drug that can help reverse an opioid overdose.
-Naltrexone therapy for addiction, mainly delivered as Vivitrol injections, offers a long-term option for maintenance medication.
+Naltrexone therapy for addiction in Lakewood, CO, mainly delivered as Vivitrol injections, offers a long-term option for maintenance medication.
 These shots last up to 28 days and can be delivered at any Colorado addiction treatment center.

 Inpatient treatment programs can last between 28 days to more than 90 days.
 Insurance verification processes will inform you how much the insurance will cover your stay.
 However, all medical insurance providers must cover substance abuse treatment in the same manner as medical treatment.